 MENU

 In this next blog post, we narrow our focus to discuss one of the materials we extrude in greater detail – Low Density Polyethylene (LDPE).
+LDPE is a thermoplastic polymer classified within the polyethylene family, known for its flexibility, durability, and ease of moulding.
 LDPE is a very versatile plastic and is often used in flexible film and bag applications, but it can also be used to make bottles, food storage containers and rigid trays.
 Below are 5 important characteristics of LDPE plastic:

 1. LDPE has a lower density than other grades of PE: